-Description The subject property comprises a two storey mid terraced chalet style villa.
-Accommodation GROUND FLOOR:- Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room with Open Plan Kitchen.
-HALF LEVEL LANDING:- Bathroom (with Wc).
-FIRST FLOOR:- Landing & Three Bedrooms.
-Gross internal floor area (m2) 110m2 or thereby.
-Neighbourhood and location The subjects are located within a residential area lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.
+Description The subject property comprises a semi detached bungalow with attic conversion and conservatory addition to the rear.
+Accommodation Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Two Bedrooms, Dining Room with access to Attic, Bathroom, Kitchen and Conservatory.
+ATTIC LEVEL: Landing, Bedroom and En Suite Shower Room.
+Gross internal floor area (m2) 107 sq metres or thereby including the conservatory.
+Neighbourhood and location The subjects are located within the popular Giffnock district lying to the south of Glasgow city centre where surrounding properties are similar in age and character.
 Adequate local shopping, educational and public transport facilities are available close by.
-There is a lane located to the rear of the property.
-Age Believed to have been constructed circa 1910.
-Weather Dry but overcast.
+Age Believed to be constructed circa 1935.

+Weather The weather was dry.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks appear to be of stone construction.
+The chimney stacks were seen to be of brick construction rendered externally.